 This educational video is brought to you by Lisa Miller, CEO and Founder of VIE Healthcare Consulting.

 As hospitals look for new ways to drive margin improvement, in this video I explore the relationship of cost to reimbursement to achieve unparalleled cost savings.

-The OR represents your largest opportunity for profitability and revenue but is also the largest driver of your hospital’s costs.
-In this video I discuss the potential cost savings available in spine, specifically in lumbar and cervical fusion cases, which are high-cost implants.
+The OR represents your largest opportunity for profitability and revenue, but is also the largest driver of your hospital’s costs.
+In this video, I discuss the potential cost savings available in the spine, specifically in lumbar and cervical fusion cases, which are high-cost implants.